Judge Priest: Stepin Fetchit

 In the role as Jeff Poindexter, director John Ford gave Stepin Fetchit some room to expand his comic performance.
 When Judge Priest asks Jeff why he is not wearing his shoes, Fetchit comically ad libs, "I’m saving them for when my feet wear out."
 Fetchit was known for attending lavish parties and causing mischief while off the studio lot.
 Right before the shooting of Judge Priest, Fetchit caused a commotion at a benefit show at the Apollo Theater in New York City.
 When he arrived back in Hollywood for the filming of Judge Priest, Fetchit's behavior was much better.
 In fact, only once was Fetchit late for a shoot (he had forgotten his make-up kit).

 Hattie McDaniel

 Hattie McDaniel (last name appears as "McDaniels" in the opening credits) was just beginning her trek to stardom when she shot Judge Priest.
 Before this film she was a relatively unknown actress.
 Stepin Fetchit apparently doubted her acting abilities at the beginning of the production, but soon realized he was working with a very talented performer.
 Director John Ford noted McDaniel's acting talents.
 Ford cut some of Fetchit's scenes and gave McDaniel additional scenes.
 This created an initial rift between these two pioneering black actors.

 Reception

 The film was a success at the box office.
-It was one of Fox's biggest hits of the year (five of the studio's seven big hits starred Rogers).
+It was one of Fox's biggest hits of the year, with five of the studio's seven big hits starring him.

 In 1998, Jonathan Rosenbaum of the Chicago Reader included the film in his unranked list of the best American films not included on the AFI Top 100.
+In an article about underrated Ford films, Rosenbaum wrote: "There’s certainly no other Ford movie that I know that comes closer to celebrating the idyllic 19th century America of Mark Twain, expressing nostalgia for the snug, leisurely life in closely interknit small-town communities.
+But for me the real triumphs of this laid-back masterpiece are the performances — especially those of Will Rogers, Stepin Fetchit, and, in the film's courtroom climax, Henry B. Walthall".

+Dave Kehr wrote in 1985 that Judge Priest is "one of the most deeply felt visions of community in the American cinema.
+Ford's later partial remake, The Sun Shines Bright, is a masterpiece, but the accomplishments of this version are impressive enough.
+In some ways, Judge Priest marks the birth of the poet in Ford".